DOMINOES - Smart Distribution Grid

 - Tools and technology validation for demand response services;

 - Methods to utilize VPPs and microgrids as active balancing assets;

 - Secure data handling procedures in local markets.

-These results will be validated in three validation sites in Portugal and Finland.
-A DSO environment in Évora (Portugal), a VPP site distributed across bank branches in Portugal and a microgrid site in Lappeenranta (Finland).
+These results were validated in three validation sites in Portugal and Finland: a DSO environment in Évora (Portugal), a VPP site distributed across bank branches in Portugal and a microgrid site in Lappeenranta (Finland).

-Cleanwatts will be the technology partner contributing with its expertise in the development of:
+Cleanwatts was the technology partner, contributing with its expertise in the development of:

 - Platforms for operating virtual power plants and microgrids;

 - Platforms for managing and forecasting demand response resources;